Soar with Blue Origin

 Our frequent flight schedule will allow you to launch your experiment multiple times to iterate on findings, improve statistics, or rapidly collect data.
 As human flights begin, you’ll also be able to fly with your payloads for hands-on experimentation.

-For everything from academic research and corporate technology development to educational payloads and creative promotional campaigns, you own full rights to your data from our private platform.
+From academic research and corporate technology development to educational payloads and entrepreneurial ventures, our private platform offers unparalleled access.

 Contact us below to tell us about your payload and learn about preparing it for spaceflight.